aws-samples/amazon-ec2-mac-getting-started/steps/03_connect_and_enable.md

 Done.
 ```

-Disconnect the existing session and reconnect, tunneling the VNC port (5900) over SSH, again replacing `<ec2-key-pair>` and `<ip-address>` with the ones used to launch the mac1.metal instance:
+Disconnect the existing session and reconnect, tunneling the VNC port (5900) over SSH, again replacing `<ec2-key-pair>` and `<ip-address>` with the ones used to launch the EC2 Mac instance:

 ```
 exit